-Strategic foundations Grow sustainable funding We exceeded fundraising targets through strong appeals and service, and through high-value donor, partner and customer relationship management.
-By year-end, we had 67,282 active individual sponsors of students on Learning for Life.
-Major donors, corporate partners, trusts and foundations, event participants and community fundraisers gave \$39 million to support our work, and individual donors gave \$14.8 million through our appeals.
-Our customer service team achieved a 96.7% customer satisfaction rating.
-Empower our people We achieved an employment engagement score of 73%, surpassing the 68% Not-For-Profit benchmark.
-We began a Culture Initiative to review and enhance our organisational culture in support of our strategy goals.
-We contributed to the National Strategy for Volunteering and elevated volunteer effectiveness through enhanced registration, screening, matching and compliance training.
-Be cyber secure and invest in digital, technology and data 86% of Learning for Life families we support engaged with our My Smith Family portal; and we improved their ability to self-serve online.
-We invested in strategic transformation programs like NextGen to identify areas to digitise and automate programs processes and to co-design future-focused solutions.
-We continued to enhance our supporter experience online, and to automate supporter processes, creating time savings as well as improving service.
-Strengthen governance, risk management and compliance focus We bolstered child safeguarding with an enhanced human resources system and undertook an independent review of our governance.
+Strategic foundations Grow sustainable funding - We exceeded fundraising targets through strong appeals and service, and through high-value donor, partner and customer relationship management. - ✓ By year-end, we had 67,282 active individual sponsors of students on Learning for Life. - Major donors, corporate partners, trusts and foundations, event participants and community fundraisers gave \$39 million to support our work, and individual donors gave \$14.8 million through our appeals. - Our customer service team achieved a 96.7% customer satisfaction rating.

+Empower our people - We achieved an employment engagement score of 73%, surpassing the 68% Not-For-Profit benchmark. - We began a Culture Initiative to review and enhance our organisational culture in support of our strategy goals. - We contributed to the National Strategy for Volunteering and elevated volunteer effectiveness through enhanced registration, screening, matching and compliance training.
+Be cyber secure and invest in digital, technology and data - 86% of Learning for Life families we support engaged with our My Smith Family portal; and we improved their ability to self-serve online. - We invested in strategic transformation programs like NextGen to identify areas to digitise and automate programs processes and to co-design future-focused solutions. - We continued to enhance our supporter experience online, and to automate supporter processes, creating time savings as well as improving service.

-We continued to uplift our digital and data security posture through our ongoing Cyber Resilience program.
-We upgraded our finance systems and our records and contract management.
-Our progress 220,627 participants The Smith Family reached 220,627 children, young people, parents, carers and community professionals in 2023-24, up 10.5% on the previous year.
+Strengthen governance, risk management and compliance focus - We bolstered child safeguarding with an enhanced human resources system and undertook an independent review of our governance. - We continued to uplift our digital and data security posture through our ongoing Cyber Resilience program. - We upgraded our finance systems and our records and contract management.

-178,430
+Our progress

+220,627 participants

+The Smith Family reached 220,627 children, young people, parents, carers and community professionals in 2023-24, up 10.5% on the previous year.

-children and young people participated in our programs in 2023-24
+in our programs in 2023-24

-67,165

-Learning for Life sponsorship recipients
+sponsorship recipients

-^{} Community professionals (not Smith Family team members) include early-years educators and program facilitators in communities.

 91 Communities

 in which Learning for Life programs are delivered

 Learning for Life participation 25.2%

 of sponsored students (16,924) in 2023-24 identified as Aboriginal and Torres Strait Islander people

-We partnered with
+We partnered with 784 schools

-784 schools

 attended by Learning for Life students

 213,080 Individual supporters

+194,903

+Sponsors and donors

+▶ 67,282

+sponsors of Learning for Life students

+▶ 127,621

+donors funding Learning for Life programs 4,913 individual volunteers

+13,264 members in 268 VIEW Clubs of Australia

 248 Partner organisations

-67 corporate partners
+- 67 corporate partners

-170 trusts and foundations
+- 170 trusts and foundations

-11 tertiary institutions
+- 11 tertiary institutions